The HATLAB Global Innovation Network (GIN) Scheme

 Aim of the GIN Risk Sharing Programme and Resources available

-GIN Risk Sharing Programme is introduced to help startups or other organisations to fund their first 1million HATs or HATs vended in the first year of their programme, whichever is achieved earlier.
+GIN Risk Sharing Programme is introduced to help startups or other organisations to fund their first 100k HATs.
 Since HAT Microservers belong to individuals, the same HAT accessing an application can be used to access other applications.
-The HAT Risk Sharing Programme enable HATDeX to coordinate the shared gains and risks of issuing HATs in the ecosystem across issuers and vendors of HATs enabling innovative startups and organisations that wish to vend HATs to do so without the burden of paying for the HATs in the first instance.
+The HAT Risk Sharing Programme enable HATDeX to coordinate the shared gains and risks of issuing HATs in the ecosystem enabling innovative startups and organisations that wish to use HAT data to do so without the burden of paying for the HATs in the first instance.

 Successful applicants to the Risk Sharing Programme will have access to the following:

-Free vending of HATs up to 1 million HATs or for one year, whichever is achieved sooner
+Free issuance of HATs up to 100k HATs or for one year, whichever is achieved sooner

 Free registration and featured listing on HATStore